gitdeath/jellyfin-rffmpeg-swarm/README.md

 - If workers fail to mount `/transcodes` or `/cache`, check worker logs for `mount` errors and confirm `cap_add: SYS_ADMIN` is present in `docker-compose.yml`.
 - Verify the server built the exports by inspecting `/etc/exports` inside the `jellyfin-server` container and checking its logs for the NFS startup messages.
 - From a worker container, run `mount | grep transcodes`, `df -h`, and `ping jellyfin-server` to verify mounts and name resolution.
-- If overlay networking prevents stable NFS mounts in your environment, consider these options:
-    - Run the `jellyfin-server` container with host networking (not ideal for Swarm) so NFS is reachable via the manager host IP.
-    - Use an NFS server on a dedicated host for the `media` share but keep `/transcodes` and `/cache` exported by the coordinator node's host (advanced).